geopti/mjlab-1/docs_web/source/getting_started/installation.rst

 1. **Check the FAQ**

-    Consult the mjlab `FAQ <faq>`_ for answers to common installation and runtime issues
+    Consult the mjlab :ref:`faq` for answers to common installation and runtime issues

 2. **Still stuck?**